sendgrid/docs/content/docs/ui/managing-contacts/create-and-manage-contacts.md

 ### Upload a CSV

-You can add contacts to a list via CSV Upload or by creating a Signup Form to automatically send signups to a list.
+You can add contacts to a list via CSV upload or by creating a Signup Form to automatically send signups to a list.

 1. Use [this CSV template]({{root_url}}/assets/example.csv) to make sure your CSV is formatted correctly.
 1. Click **Add Contacts** and then select **Upload CSV**.